kubestellar/kubestellar/docs/poc2023q1/outline.md

 3. A ClusterRoleBinding that links that ServiceAccount with that ClusterRole.

+FYI, those are the things that `kubectl kcp workload sync` directly creates besides the SyncTarget.

 ## Edge Service Provider workspace

 The edge multi-cluster service is provided by one workspace that includes the following things.

 - An APIExport of the edge API group.
-- The edge controllers: scheduler, placement translator, mailbox controller, and status sumarizer.
+- The edge controllers: scheduler, placement translator, bootstrapper, mailbox controller, and status sumarizer.

 ## Workload Management workspaces